invariantlabs-ai/invariant-gateway/gateway/mcp/README.md

 This is a work in progress implementation for MCP (Model Context Protocol) with the Gateway.

-This repository will be pushed to PyPi and then using it with the MCP config file will be simpler.

 For now if the original MCP config file looks like:

 ```